Skip navigation

 • Determine types and temperatures of baths and quenching media needed to attain specified part hardness, toughness, and ductility, using heat-treating charts and knowledge of methods, equipment, and metals.

-• Examine parts to ensure metal shades and colors conform to specifications, utilizing knowledge of metal heat-treating.
+• Examine parts to ensure metal shades and colors conform to specifications, using knowledge of metal heat-treating.

 • Heat billets, bars, plates, rods, and other stock to specified temperatures preparatory to forging, rolling, or processing, using oil, gas, or electrical furnaces.